 I hope you enjoyed this article and it has given to you ideas so that you can make your home attractive for winter displays, especially for Christmas.
 Try to brighten your home outside, as well as inside.
 Make it an attractive place for Father Christmas to visit.

-If you have any comments and question that you wish to raise, please do so in the comment box below.
+If you have any comments and questions that you wish to raise, please do so in the comment box below.

 Be adventurous this Christmas.